 I gave up teaching and went part-time at work, moving to the Haberdashery and Wool department, when we started trying for a baby - our daughter, Laura, was born in 1999.
 I returned to work, part-time, only to be offered the buyers job for the Haby and wool department, and quickly had to learn to knit and crochet!
 I did this job for the next nine years, building up the department, doing demonstrations and introducing a knitting club.
 Unfortunately, with changes in the business, my department was shut down and I was made redundant.

 I had no idea what I wanted to do and all the part-time jobs in retail I applied for I was told I was too qualified.
 I kept being told by friends that I should go back to teaching or at the very least demonstrating.

 I was lucky a local Patchwork group asked me to teach them, they meet at the local Arts Centre and the Manager saw what I did and offered me a job.
-I was back teaching, that was over twelve years ago.
+I was back teaching.

 Other than the two years I went to classes, when everything was ‘old school’ and hand sewn, I am completely self-taught.
 I read lots of books, research and try different techniques, coming up with ways I can make things and also teach them.

 My teaching principles are: to create beautiful items that anyone with a small amount of sewing experience can create, its not complicated, yes sometimes takes practice but if I can do it, so can you!
 I don’t create highly complicated decorative display quilts, I create quilts to be used, cuddled under, washed and loved.

 The other side of my quilting is Quilted Postcards, these started out as simple applique designs, these designs have been the core for my first three books, something I dreamed about creating but never thought I would, but we have!!!
 But over the years of creating them they have morphed into Arty embroidered designs as well - my favourite!!